spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-client-schildichat.md

 ## DNS

-You need to add a `schildichat.DOMAIN` DNS record so that SchildiChat can be accessed.
+You need to add a `schildichat.example.com` DNS record so that SchildiChat can be accessed.
-By default SchildiChat will use https://schildichat.DOMAIN so you will need to create an CNAME record for `schildichat`.
+By default SchildiChat will use https://schildichat.example.com so you will need to create an CNAME record for `schildichat`.
 See [Configuring DNS](configuring-dns.md).

-If you would like to use a different domain, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file (changing it to use your preferred domain):
+If you would like to use a different domain, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file (changing it to use your preferred domain):

 ```yaml
 matrix_server_fqn_schildichat: "sc.{{ matrix_domain }}"